jmcguire/learning/python/README.md

 ## GENERATORS

-Any function with a `yield` statement is a generator (a special purpose coroutine). `yield` means returns a value, but maintains its state, and the next time the function is called it will return to where the `yield` was called.
+Any function with a `yield` statement is a generator (a special purpose coroutine). `yield` will return a value, but maintain its state.
+The next time the generator is called it will go back to where the `yield` was called.

-This whole thing is a way to lazily produce values.
+This whole shebang is a way to lazily produce values.

+For example, to compute an infinite amount of fibonachi numbers.

+    def fib():
+        a, b  = 0, 1
+        while 1:
+            yield b
+            a, b = b, a + 1

+    fib_generator = fib()

+    next(fib_generator)
+    next(fib_generator)
+    next(fib_generator)

+You can see here that fib_generator acts as an iterator.
+But since fib() will never exit from the loop, it will generate numbers forever, so you probably shouldn't call this in a list context.

+To compute a limited number of expensive-to-compute primes.

     def get_primes(start, amount):
         """get amount number of primes, starting at start"""